koenige/zzform/inc/readme.txt

 			subtable		subrecord with foreign key which can be edited together with main record -> table_name
 				-> form_display
-			foreign_key		field is foreign_key (only possible for subtables) detail_value	copies value from other field
+				-> foreign_key_field_name - normally, zzform uses maintable.id_field as WHERE maintable.id_field = id_value for subtables.
+This variable allows to set a different key_field_name, e. g. if you use table aliases foreign_key		field is foreign_key (only possible for subtables) detail_value	copies value from other field